ttungl/Machine-Learning/README.md

 * Week #9: `Anomaly Detection System` and `Recommender System`.
 Implement the `anomaly detection algorithm` and apply it to detect failing servers on a network.
 This basically detects the anomalies of the examples in the network (throughput, latency, etc.) using `Multivariate Gaussian Distribution`.
 Implement the `Recommender system` using the `collaborative filtering learning algorithm`.
 The objective is to predict the ratings for items that users have not yet rated.

 ### Disclaims
-I completed the course on April 15, 2017, and got the certificate on April 16, 2017.
+I completed the course on April 16, 2017.

 License number: 7MMK9BZBASXN